2101002ishikawa/github_login_by_supabase_sample_flutter/README.md

 ## Feature

-* Sign in with GitHub
+- Sign in with GitHub
+- Sign out

 ## How to run